Obus5/selamat-sempro-sayang/README.md

-# Selamat Sempro Sayang ❤️
+# Seminar Proposal Celebration Website
 A responsive single-page website created as a digital congratulatory gift for a university seminar proposal milestone.

 ## Features